Sanusihassan/flex-system/readme.md

     <!-- flex-system container -->
   </section>
 ```
-* The remainig space `100% of the screen width - .container width` is stored in the `.remaining` class
+* The remainig space `100% of the screen width - .container width` is stored in the `.remaining` class.
 ```html
 <aside class="remaining">
   <nav>